alt3/sequelize-to-json-schemas/README.md

 Convert Sequelize models into any of the following JSON Schema variants:

-- JSON Schema v6
+- JSON Schema v7
-- Swagger/OpenAPI v2
-- Swagger/OpenAPI v3
+- OpenAPI v3

 > PR a new strategy if your variant is missing.